wasp-lang/wasp/waspc/README.md

 We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) convention when creating commits.

 ## Branching and merging strategy
-This repo contains both the source code that makes up a Wasp release (under `waspc`), as well as our website containing documentation and blog posts (under `web`), and also Mage web app (under `wasp-ai`).
+This repo contains both the source code that makes up a Wasp release (under `waspc`), as well as our website containing documentation and blog posts (under `web`), and also Mage web app (under `mage`).
 In order to facilitate the development of Wasp code while still allowing for website / Mage updates or hotfixes of the current release, we have decided on the following minimal branching strategy.

 All Wasp development should be done on feature branches.
 They form the basis of PRs that will target one of the two following branches: